nikitodos/nikitodos.github.io/README.md

 In the past I've been cadet engineer on board [**Amerigo Vespucci**](https://en.wikipedia.org/wiki/Italian_training_ship_Amerigo_Vespucci) and technician in electrical powerplants; also, I've created two introductory IT courses, about [ LᴬTᴇX ](https://github.com/nikitodos/latex) and [web design](https://github.com/nikitodos/webdesign_intro), for an Universitary college in Pavia.

+Beyond these official assignments, I'm working on a new kind of air/spacecraft, a new concept of inertial nuclear reactor and a different approach to space exploration.
+Thanks to the technical skills I acquired in high school, I also designed a [telescope](https://github.com/nikitodos/starseeker) and [scaled models](https://github.com/nikitodos/3D_Collection) of famous spacecrafts.

+In my free time I enjoy writing music and lyrics, and playing covers with my band in Northern Italy, which is called _Concrete Lake_.
+I won't put in this profile any recordings or lyrics of mine, but I'd like to share this from Walt Whitman:

 > When I heard the learn’d astronomer,\
 When the proofs, the figures, were ranged in columns before me,\
 When I was shown the charts and diagrams, to add, divide, and measure them,\